 Sometimes good performance seems to be in direct conflict with programmer-understandable types.
 This post is about ways to get fast parity checking on natural number types, while also maintaining as many invariants as possible automatically.
 The example here is definitely contrived—if you wanted fast numeric parity calculations you could just check the lowest bit.
 However, it’s a pretty good stand-in for more complicated encodings, and how we can play with them to make them both performant and easy to understand.
 Along the way we’ll briefly touch on some cool Haskell language extensions: type families, GADTs, and data kinds.

-type as well as the not
+a Bool type as well as the not operation on it

 import Prelude((++), Show(..))